Question: How do I make my passwords secure?

-Weak passwords are a huge security risk to a business.
-Just last April 2019, Forbes has written an extensive article about Facebook’s password breach and the public’s apathy because, well… we’d still use the social media platform anyway.
+Weak passwords pose a huge security risk to a business.
+Just last April 2019, Forbes has written an in-depth article about Facebook’s password breach and, interestingly enough, the public's response was more of apathy rather than alarm.

 To add insult to injury, Facebook has also admitted that millions of Instagram passwords were also compromised as well.
-In the midst of all that, this damage control article was born.
+In the midst of all that, this damage control article was released to soften the blow.
 See excerpt of the article below:

 “Update on April 18, 2019 at 7AM PT: Since this post was published, we discovered additional logs of Instagram passwords being stored in a readable format.
 We now estimate that this issue impacted millions of Instagram users.
 We will be notifying these users as we did the others.
 Our investigation has determined that these stored passwords were not internally abused or improperly accessed.”

 But is that enough?
 Is it enough to trust Big Tech with our information?
 Is it enough to trust Big Tech and the measures they are taking to ensure our privacy?
 Is it enough to trust Big Tech to prevent our accounts from getting hacked?

 No, it’s not.
 But the real question is, can you do something about it?

 Definitely.
 You can always start with making your password stronger.
 But first, what happens when your accounts get hacked?
 Let ETech 7, a leading managed IT services provider in New York City, walk you through the ins and outs of password creation, management, and storage to keep your accounts safe.

 What happens when your accounts get hacked?